bytebrain3/vaultBox/README.md

-# Telegram File Upload Bot
+# Telegram File Upload Bot for Raspberry Pi

-A lightweight Telegram bot that allows users to upload files (photos, videos, documents), stores them in local folders, and automatically cleans up uploaded files daily at midnight.
+I built this lightweight Telegram bot specifically to run on my **Raspberry Pi**.
+It allows users to upload files (photos, videos, documents), stores them in local folders, and automatically cleans up uploaded files daily at midnight.
 No database is required — everything is stored on the filesystem.

 ---

 ## Features

-- Upload photos, videos, and other files via Telegram.
+* Upload photos, videos, and other files via Telegram.
-- Files are saved into dedicated folders:
+* Files are saved into dedicated folders:

-  - `uploads/photo`
+  * `uploads/photo`
-  - `uploads/video`
+  * `uploads/video`
-  - `uploads/other`
+  * `uploads/other`
-- Daily automatic cleanup of all uploaded files at midnight.
+* Daily automatic cleanup of all uploaded files at midnight.
-- Lightweight and easy to set up.
+* Lightweight and easy to set up.
-- Configurable upload directories via environment variables.
+* Configurable upload directories via environment variables.

 ---